-- (n) Homeless Experience Legal Protection Project Training, October 27, 2011.
-I presented on the issue of representing the Homeless in Child Protection Cases. - (o) Training for New Attorneys Subject to Appointment in Abuse and Neglect Cases, May 13, 2011 and August 6, 2011.
+- (n) Homeless Experience Legal Protection Project Training, October 27, 2011. - I presented on the issue of representing the Homeless in Child Protection Cases. - (o) Training for New Attorneys Subject to Appointment in Abuse and Neglect Cases, May 13, 2011 and August 6, 2011.

 This CLE was presented in the 5th and 9th Circuits.
 This course was aimed at preparing new attorneys for the inevitable DSS appointment.
 I explained the child protection process and the applicable laws, and provided helpful navigation tips.

 (p) Immigration Issues and Educational Needs of Children in Foster Care, May 23, 2011, June 22, 2011, July 8, 2011 and July 15, 2011.

 I lectured on the Fostering Connections to Success and Increasing Adoptions Act of 2008.
-Particularly, the importance of a foster shild having as faw foster home moves

-2008.
 Particularly, the importance of a foster child having as few foster home moves as possible; the importance of school stability and the negative impact multiple homes and schools have on a foster child's success in education, relationships, and mental and physical health.
 Also spoke on the role of caseworkers, guardians ad litem, and foster parents in advocating for the educational and health care needs of foster children, the law in South Carolina as it relates to school enrollment requirements for children, the roles of DSS and schools in ensuring that foster children remain in their schools of origin, and their roles and duties, under the Fostering Connections Act, when foster children must change schools.